 After deciding on the type of disc you intend to create, you will be taken to the main screen of the app.

 Clicking on edit->preferences will show the preferences window.
 Here you can set the number of your CPU cores to be used in the conversion of videos.
 The number set will be equal to the number of simultaneous conversion processes.
 You can also set the temporary files folder and specify the backends to be used especially when you have more than one available for a particular activity.
 If no backend is available for an activity, the selection will be left blank.

 To add files, just go to the directory of the video files you want and drag them to the Files window.
 You could also use the ‘Add File’ button but allows you to add files by navigating to the directory of the files.
 There is a ‘Down’ and ‘Up’ button to rearrange or reorder your files.

 You can also preview the video files by clicking on the ‘Preview’ button.

 If you have subtitles for your videos that you want to add, select the video you wish to add subtitles and click on the ‘Properties’ button.
 Over here, you may also adjust the font size of your subtitles and choose the video format and further fine-tune your videos.
 You can switch between PAL or NTSC, customize bitrate, create chapters and so more.

 Alternatively, you can go to “Set multi properties” under Edit to configure your videos together.

 After that, use the Menu preview button to ensure that you like the menu that Devede will create.
-If you do not like the way it looks like, you can use the Menu options button to change them.
+If you do not like the way it looks, you can use the Menu options button to change them.
 You can change the default image, add a sound, reposition the menu, edit the font size and colors.
 Note that the menu will use the names of the titles.
 You could disable the Menu altogether by unchecking the ‘Create a menu with the titles checkbox’.